Last updated: 05/12/21

 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-- Local restrictions are subject to change and vary based on jurisdiction.
+- Authorities have increased restrictions.
+Local restrictions are subject to change and vary based on jurisdiction.

 - Are PCR and/or antigen tests available for U.S. citizens in BiH?
 Yes